MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

     ![Submit for Review - enabled](./media/images/world_settings-back-save-submit-active.png)

     >[!IMPORTANT]
     > After submission for review, you will not be able to edit the properties you entered, or delete your Cortana skill.
-See the [Withdraw Your Submission](#withdraw-your-submission) below.
+See the [Withdraw Your Submission](#withdraw-your-submission) section.

 1. After you submit the skill for review, the *World Settings* section displays the following changes.